reza-rahim/GCP-training/README.md

 ```

-8. add the following to .bashrc
+8. add the following to user trainess's .bashrc

 ```
 alias n1="sudo docker exec -it n1 bash "